 This event is supported by MDOCS and Project Vis

 Performance/Discussion: The World According to Sound Live Tour with Sam Harnett and Chris Hoff

 The World According to Sound is a public radio show that airs as part of "All Things Considered" on NPR and weekly on individual public radio stations.
 The Washington Post writes that "each episode is 90 seconds, containing a neat little story about an evocative, unusual sound rendered in intense aural detail."
 The show has been featured and praised for its non-narrative, sound-rich approach to radio on programs like NHPR's Overheard, Rob Rosenthal's HowSound, KQED's Earful, KALW's The Spot, The Bello Collective, and The CBC's Podcast Playlist.

 In this live version of the radio show, co-creators Chris Hoff and Sam Harnett will set up a ring of speakers in Falstaff's, pass out sleep shades, turn out the lights, and move sounds from their show around the audience seated in total darkness.

 To learn more about the show, check out a show they did in San Francisco, an in-depth interview about their program and philosophy on HowSound, and a story about them and their approach to radio on KQED's Earful.

 This event is first-come-first-serve, please comes early as seats are expected to fill.

-This event is supported by MDOCS and Arts Administration
+This event is supported by MDOCS and the Arts Administration Program.

 Stay posted on all upcoming MDOCS events at our Facebook page